istio/istio/manifests/README.md

 # Istio Installer

+Note: If making any changes to the charts or values.yaml in this dir, first read [UPDATING-CHARTS.md](UPDATING-CHARTS.md)

 Istio installer is a modular, 'a-la-carte' installer for Istio.
 It is based on a fork of the Istio helm templates, refactored to increase modularity and isolation.